 - Accuracy and quality of data – Personal data is accurate and up-to-date as soon as it comes to the knowledge of the company.

 - Limitation of the storage period – Personal data is kept not more than necessary or required by the law.

-- Integrity and confidentiality – Mind The Gap Ltd has taken reasonable technical and organizational measures and follows international standards and practices to be able to assure the security of your data and in particular to protect it from unauthorized disclosure, illegal processing, accidental destruction, or damage.
+- Integrity and confidentiality – Mind The Gap Ltd has taken reasonable technical and organisational measures and follows international standards and practices to be able to assure the security of your data and in particular to protect it from unauthorised disclosure, illegal processing, accidental destruction, or damage.

 - Accountability Principle – With this Policy, which is communicated to any interested party, our company demonstrates that it complies with the Accountability principle.

 - From whom do we collect Personal Data (Data Subjects) and why?

 The processing of personal data we carry out is based on one of the “legal bases” as referred in the Article 6 § 1 of the Regulation (or Article 9 on specific categories of data).
 The legal base on which your data is based, is listed below for each category of subject (i.e., physical person).
 We collect and process Personal Data from:

 - People interested in information: We collect your personal data with your consent, in order to inform you immediately or in a later date about issues of interest to you (for example, participation in educational or co-funded programs, consultancy services, job search and/or any type of cooperation with our company).